Second May ministry: History

 The 2017 snap election resulted in a hung parliament, with the Conservative Party holding the most seats in the House of Commons, but without an overall majority.
 The Democratic Unionist Party (DUP) had suggested that it would be able to provide a coalition or confidence and supply arrangement depending on negotiations.
 Theresa May, the incumbent Conservative prime minister, announced her intention on 9 June 2017 to form a new minority government with support from the DUP.
 Both parties indicated that this support would be in the form of a confidence and supply agreement, rather than a formal coalition.

-On 10 June, a survey of 1,500 ConservativeHome readers found that almost two-thirds of Conservative Party members wanted Theresa May to resign.
-A YouGov poll of 1,720 adults for the Sunday Times had 48% saying Theresa May should resign, with 38% against.
-A Survation poll of 1,036 adults online for the Mail on Sunday had 49% of people wanting her resignation, with 38% against.
+On 10 June, a survey of 1,500 Conservative Home readers found that almost two-thirds of Conservative Party members wanted Theresa May to resign.
+A YouGov poll of 1,720 adults for The Sunday Times had 48% saying Theresa May should resign, with 38% against.
+A Survation poll of 1,036 adults online for The Mail on Sunday had 49% of people wanting her resignation, with 38% against.

 On 10 June 2017, 10 Downing Street issued a statement saying that a Conservative–DUP agreement had been reached in principle.
 A few hours later, the statement was retracted when it was said that it had been "issued in error" and that talks between the two parties were still ongoing.
-Former Prime Minister John Major was concerned that a deal between the Conservatives and DUP could endanger the Northern Irish peace process.
+Former Prime Minister John Major was concerned that a deal between the Conservatives and DUP could endanger the Northern Ireland peace process.

 On 11 June 2017, former Chancellor of the Exchequer George Osborne described May as a "dead woman walking".
 The Secretary of State for Justice, David Lidington, dismissed speculation about May's future as "gossipy stories".
 Senior Labour politicians stated that they planned to challenge the Conservative minority government early and to put forward alternative policies in their reply to the Queen's Speech.
 Jeremy Corbyn said he believed there was a majority in parliament for many issues on which Labour "is sympathetic", giving as examples the repeal of the Under-occupancy penalty ('bedroom tax'), and maintaining the triple lock on pensions and the winter fuel allowance.
 In an interview on 11 June, Corbyn stated that he expected another election to be held within a year.

 Michael Gove said that the minority government would probably reduce austerity and increase spending on public services.
 Stephen Bush of the New Statesman also expected less austerity, saying that if voters saw continued austerity in England, Scotland and Wales while the government spent generously in Northern Ireland to maintain the pact with the DUP then the Conservatives would become more unpopular.